• MEMBERS AREA

 Entomological Society of Canada – C. Gordon Hewitt Award

-Sheila Colla is the 2021 recipient of the Entomological Society of Canada’s C. Gordon Hewitt Award.
+Dr Boyd Mori is the 2023 recipient of the Entomological Society of Canada’s C. Gordon Hewitt Award.
 This award is given annually to an individual judged to have made an outstanding contribution to entomology in Canada, and who received their PhD within the preceding 12 years.

 Previous Winners